Katherine Hall Katherine Hall

 DETAILS OF THE PRIESTLY GARMENTS

-God gives detailed instructions for the priests, Aaron and his sons, to have holy garments.
+God gives detailed instructions for holy garments to be worn by the priests, Aaron and his sons.

 They are to be gold, blue, purple, and scarlet, the same colors as the tabernacle.
-The twelve sons of Jacob are represented, six on each shoulder in birth order, as well as twelve different gemstones of the breastplate of judgment.
+The names of the twelve sons of Jacob are represented, engraved on two onyx stones, six on each shoulder of the ephod, in birth order.
+Twelve different gemstones are set on the breastplate of judgment, each representing one of the twelve tribes of Israel.

 The purpose of this clothing is for both glory and beauty.
-They are to be made by people who God has given skills.
+They are to be made by people whom God has given skills of craftsmanship.
 When it pertains to His tabernacle, God cares about beauty, craftsmanship, and quality.

 Read More